Deep Agents

 Overview

-Domain-agnostic context management for LLM applications with rendering, persistence, and cost estimation
+Domain-agnostic context management for LLM applications with rendering, persistence, chat orchestration, and sandbox tooling

-The @deepagents/context package provides primitives for managing LLM context: organizing fragments, rendering to multiple formats, persisting conversations, and estimating costs.
-It's the foundation layer that other deepagents packages build upon.
+The @deepagents/context package provides primitives for composing LLM context: organizing fragments, rendering them to multiple prompt formats, persisting conversations, orchestrating chat flows, and estimating usage costs.
+It is the foundation layer that other DeepAgents packages build upon.

 The Problem with Ad-Hoc Context